 How to run the Kiviq Double Auction experiment

 - Divide students into an even number of teams.
 Two or three per team is the ideal.
 Kiviq will assign half the teams to be buyers, half sellers.
 It is strongly advised to promise a few dollars as a reward for the most profitable buyers and sellers to motivate a degree of competition.
 Teams will be assigned their roles as buyers or sellers, they do not choose.
-There is no reason to tell students that the roles will be evenly divided.
-The point of the experiment is to demonstrate that teams ("agents'") do not need full information for the market to work.

 - Each team will share one device (smartphone, tablet or laptop) to do the experiment.

 - Everybody including the instructor goes to the Kiviq home page: www.kiviq.us

 - Ideally the instructor should project on a screen from their own computer to assist with instruction, trading and debriefing.